The Great Dismal

 The Great Dismal is the fourth studio album by American shoegaze band Nothing.
-It is the only album to feature bassist Aaron Heard (also a member of Jesus Piece), as well as the first to feature Doyle Martin (also a member of Cloakroom) on guitar and backing vocals.
+It is the only album to feature bassist Aaron Heard (also a member of Jesus Piece), the first to feature Doyle Martin (also a member of Cloakroom) on guitar and backing vocals, and the last with longtime drummer Kyle Kimball.
 The album was released on October 30, 2020, by Relapse Records.